IUCN-ELC/ecolex/README.md

 ### Configuration settings

 Create a file `local_settings.py` in the same path as `manage.py`.
+There are two axamples of local_settings file inside the ecolex directory: one is used for initial data import (which will import all data), and the other one for the data updates (queryes the new records for the previous month).

 To enable spelling suggestions, set:

     TEXT_SUGGESTION = True

-## Informea and Elis data

-There are currently two sources of data available, each of them differently managed.

-### Informea

-Informea data ingestion uses the DIH utility in Solr.
-The configs/data-config.xml describes the SQL data source.
-You can use this file to configure the database details.
-After uploading data-config.xml (along with the solrconfig.xml and schema.xml) to the collection's config directory, run DataImport from the Solr admin.
-The import url looks like this:

-	localhost:8983/solr/ecolex/dataimport?command=full-import

-## Elis

-The Elis data is ingested using a xml dump.
-You should first add to the index the Informea documents, as the import script (contrib/import_elis.py) deduplicates the treaties:

-	./contrib/import_elis.py treaties_directory localhost collection1

 If you wish to attach the rich text content when adding the treaties, start a tika server locally and set TEXT_UPLOAD_ENABLED in import_elis.py (you can configure the tika connection details in contrib/utils.py).